Lmr213/Lumbar-Spine-Degenerative-Classification/README.md

 - Interactive result interface compatible with hospital workflows

 ---
+## System Code

+- The backend system code handles data preprocessing, keypoint detection, and model training.
+Although included in the project, it is not the main focus of this repository and is not required to run the UI application.

+---
 ## How to Run

 Ensure Python ≥ 3.8 is installed.
 Then follow these steps: